Hyper-STTN: Hypergraph Augmented Spatial-Temporal Transformer Network for Trajectory Prediction: Abstract

 \section{Abstract}

-Predicting crowded intents and trajectories is crucial in various real-world applications, including social robots and autonomous vehicles.
-Understanding environmental dynamics is challenging, not only due to the complexities of modeling pair-wise spatial and temporal interactions but also the diverse influence of group-wise interactions.
-To decode the comprehensive pair-wise and group-wise interactions in crowded scenarios, we introduce Hyper-STTN, a Hypergraph-based Spatial-Temporal Transformer Network for crowd trajectory prediction.
-In Hyper-STTN, crowded group-wise correlations are constructed using a set of multi-scale hypergraphs with varying group sizes, captured through random-walk probability hypergraph spectral convolution.
-Additionally, a spatial-temporal transformer is adapted to capture pedestrians' pair-wise latent interactions in spatial-temporal dimensions.
-These heterogeneous group-wise and pair-wise are then fused and aligned though a multi-modal transformer network.
-Hyper-STTN outperforms other state-of-the-art baselines and ablation models on several public pedestrian motion datasets.
+Predicting crowd intentions and trajectories is critical for a range of real-world applications, involving social robotics and autonomous driving.
+Accurately modeling such behavior remains challenging due to the complexity of pairwise spatial-temporal interactions and the heterogeneous influence of groupwise dynamics.
+To address these challenges, we propose Hyper-STTN, a Hypergraph-based Spatial-Temporal Transformer Network for crowd trajectory prediction.
+Hyper-STTN constructs multiscale hypergraphs of varying group sizes to model groupwise correlations, captured through spectral hypergraph convolution based on random-walk probabilities.
+In parallel, a spatial-temporal transformer is employed to learn pedestrians’ pairwise latent interactions across spatial and temporal dimensions.
+These heterogeneous groupwise and pairwise features are subsequently fused and aligned via a multimodal transformer.
+Extensive experiments on public pedestrian motion datasets demonstrate that Hyper-STTN consistently outperforms state-of-the-art baselines and ablation models.